1st-rapid-response-force/Training-Programs/docs/source/bct/weapon_familiarization.rst

   It is exceptionally reliable and accurate but maintains magazine capacity with the weapons issued to the rest of the force.

+**Grenade Launchers**

+SCAR EGLM

+  The SCAR can be fitted with an Ergonomic Grenade Launcher unit capable of firing a wide variety of 40mm rounds.

+  This grenade launcher is accurate to approximately 400 metres and provides explosive area suppresion or long range marking capabilities.

 **Designated Marksman Rifles:**

 SCAR-H SV